department-of-veterans-affairs/caseflow/PULL_REQUEST_TEMPLATE.md

 * [ ] Timestamps (created_at, updated_at) for new tables
 * [ ] Column comments updated
+* [ ] Verify that `migrate:rollback` works as desired ([reason](https://stackoverflow.com/questions/10365129/rails-migrations-self-up-and-self-down-versus-change))
 * [ ] Query profiling performed (eyeball Rails log, check bullet and fasterer output)
-* [ ] Appropriate indexes added (especially for foreign keys, polymorphic columns, and unique constraints)
+* [ ] Appropriate indexes added (especially for foreign keys, polymorphic columns, unique constraints, and Rails scopes)
 * [ ] DB schema docs updated with `make docs` (after running `make migrate`)
 * [ ] #appeals-schema notified with summary and link to this PR